bmc/brizzled/id/105/index.md

 I believe blogs should provide printer-friendly formats, and this blog is no exception.
 However, generating a printer-friendly version of each article isn't something Jekyll can do, out of the box.
 Stock Jekyll generates a single HTML file from the combination of a layout (template) and a markup article.
-Generating two HTML files from the same input article requires a little code.
+Generating two HTML files from the same input article requires some customizing.

 The first piece of code is a new `PrintablePage` class, stored in `_plugins/printable_page.rb`.
 A `PrintablePage` object delegates most of